 - Surface waves

-Body waves are those waves which travel through the earth.
+Body waves are those waves that travel through the earth.
 They originate at the epicenter of the earthquake and travel through the earth at amazing speeds.
 There are two types of body waves namely,

 - P waves